Feixia railway station

-Feixia railway station (飞霞站 (飛霞站, Fēixiá Zhàn)) is a railway station located in Qingcheng District, Qingyuan, Guangdong, China.
+Feixia railway station (飞霞站 (Fēixiá Zhàn)) is a railway station located in Qingcheng District, Qingyuan, Guangdong, China.
 It opened on 28 December 2024, being the northern terminus of the Guangzhou–Qingyuan intercity railway.

 Features

 The station is an elevated three-storey station with four tracks and two side platforms.
 The design of the station building incorporates elements of bookcases.
 It has 4 points of entry/exit.